vorobalek/autobackend/README.md

 ## Modeling

-AutoBackend.SDK generates request and response models for any entity with configured HTTP API or GraphQL generation.
+AutoBackend.SDK automatically generates request and response models for any entity with HTTP API or GraphQL generation configured.
-These models include all original entity properties, unless specific properties are explicitly included in request or response models, in which case non-specified properties will be omitted.
+By default, these models include all original entity properties.
+However, if you explicitly specify properties using the `[GenericRequest]` or `[GenericResponse]` attributes, only those specified properties will be included, and all others will be omitted.

 ### Request Models

-The `[GenericRequest]` attribute defines which properties are permitted for reflection from the request model to the entity.
+The `[GenericRequest]` attribute specifies which properties can be mapped from the request model to the entity.

 #### Code Samples